 - work with other students your age to explore STEM topics that are related to current, cutting-edge U.S. Army research

 - work beside college students that are pursuing STEM careers

 - learn about STEM in a hands-on, lab-based environment – no textbooks

 - there’s no fee to participate, and we issue a small stipend to cover some of your costs

 - meet students, teachers, scientists and engineers who live and work near you

 - Rising 5th through 12th graders are eligible.

 - Participants must be U.S. citizens or U.S. permanent legal residents.

-Near Peer Mentor (NPM) and Resource Teacher (RT) applications open
+Near Peer Mentor (NPM) and Teacher (T) applications open

-Near Peer Mentors and Resource Teachers interview and begin security clearance process
+Near Peer Mentors and Teachers interview and begin security clearance process